BlastSlimey/shapezipelago/README.md

 - Option groups for building variants
 - Make being able to build a MAM a requirement for MAM goal
 - Option to make shapesanity logically require building a mam
+- item that gives preview on next level

 ### Gameplay
 - Something with energy link